scalableminds/webknossos/docs/datasets.md

 For manual conversion, we provide the following software tools and libraries:

 - The [webKnossos Cuber](https://docs.webknossos.org/wkcuber/index.html) is a CLI tool that can convert many formats to WKW.
-- For other file formats, the [Python webKnossos libray](https://docs.webknossos.org/webknossos-py/index.html) can be an option for custom scripting.
+- For other file formats, the [Python webKnossos library](https://docs.webknossos.org/webknossos-py/index.html) can be an option for custom scripting.

-See page on [software tooling](./tooling.md) for more.
+See the page on [software tooling](./tooling.md) for more.

 ## Configuring Datasets
 You can configure the metadata, permission, and other properties of a dataset at any time.